CarterSnich/moviefy/README.md

 - nodemon ^2.0.20

+## Issues

+- Downloading the video makes the browser very laggy

 ## Regrets

 I should have used PHP for this instead of Nodejs, the development would have been easier.